lambdaclass/lambdaworks/docs/src/starks/recap.md

 Use the fibonacci example as your go-to for understanding all the moving parts; keep the Cairo example in mind as the thing we are actually building towards.

-# Fibonacci step by step walkthrough
+# Fibonacci step-by-step walkthrough

-Below we go through a step by step explanation of a STARK prover.
+Below we go through a step-by-step explanation of a STARK prover.
 We will assume the trace of the fibonacci sequence mentioned above; it consists of only one column of length \\(2^n\\).
 In this case, we'll take `n=3`.
 The trace looks like this

 | a_i    |
 | ------ |